 ‘You are, in a way,’ he admits.

-‘You weren’t meant to be perfect; just raw and real and beautiful.
-I’ve watched you all night, you make me proud.’
+‘You weren’t supposed to be perfect, just raw and real and beautiful.
+I’ve been watching you all night, you make me proud.’

 ‘Thanks, I guess.
 God, this is awkward.’